 Simple, elegant, fair trade--these earrings are perfect for any gal.

 Made with love in Kenya ♥

-These scrunchies are made with love by artisans with Grain of Rice Project, a non-profit ministry that empowers artists and children living in the Kibera slum with the love of Christ by helping them become self-sufficient through employment, education, and skills training.
+These earrings are made from Brass and Cow Bone by artisans with Grain of Rice Project, a non-profit ministry that empowers artists and children living in the Kibera slum with the love of Christ by helping them become self-sufficient through employment, education, and skills training.
 Kibera is the largest slum in East Africa with more than 235,000 people living in a single square mile.
 Life in Kibera is difficult with no running water, open sewage and many surviving on less than $1 a day.
 Grain of Rice Project works to provide opportunities to people in Kibera to help them overcome some of their hardships.
 They strive to do small things to empower people that will add up to make a big difference in their lives and will in turn spill over and make a difference in the lives of others around them.

 Recycled hand-cast brass, brass hooks, measures approximately 2 inches